cianmorrin/indicode-fyp-research/README.md

 # Update

 ## In Progress
-Researching pedagogical methodds for e-Learning applications
+Researching pedagogical approaches for e-Learning applications

 ## ToDo
 Researching Learning theory models and which one is best suited for the application.